 All technical and scientific deliverables will be reviewed prior to submission on the EC Funding and Tenders portal.

-In order to secure set quality measures, a three-tier process is set up for all deliverables in the MISSION project.
+In order to secure set quality measures, a three tier process is established for all deliverables in the project, see table 5 below.